mkamranhamid/array-datastructures-2d/Readme.md

 ## Running the project

-To run the porject in your browser if you don't see any browser logo on the `index.html` file `right click` on the `index.html` file and in the `Open with` menu choose any browser.
+To run the project in your browser if you don't see any browser logo on the `index.html` file `right click` on the `index.html` file and in the `Open with` menu choose any browser.

 ## Acknowledgments